FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

 ## API reference

-Please check the API reference links to learn more about the API resource objects and their functionality.
+Please check the API reference links to learn more about the `client` object and other API resource objects and their functionality.